 Astrophotography is an extremely dedicated hobby, one that requires significant financial and time investment to do right.
 It requires a lot of work to get good results for anything other than wide shots of the Moon and maybe the planets, and it’s an entirely different beast than visual observing.
 In this article, we’ll mostly be covering deep-sky astrophotography, which is what the vast majority of amateurs are interested in.

 When I talk about astrophotography, I am referring to photographing deep sky objects (DSO’s)—namely galaxies and nebula.
 Planetary photography requires different considerations.
 If you want to just shoot the Moon and planets, we recommend reading our Best Planetary Telescopes article and connecting a CMOS planetary imaging camera to whatever you buy-that’s all you need.

 1: Astrophotography is a la carte

-Deep-sky astrophotography, at a minimum, requires a telescope optical tube assembly (the part that actually gathers and focuses light), a precise computerized equatorial mount, and of course a camera.
-You really should also invest in a guide scope, autoguider, and a quality laptop to control your whole setup with – the former two are things we’ll cover in this review along with the Big Three components.
+Deep-sky astrophotography, at a minimum, requires a telescope optical tube assembly (the part that actually gathers and focuses light), a precise computerized equatorial mount, and, of course, a camera.
+You really should also invest in a guide scope, autoguider, and a quality laptop to control your whole setup with; the former two are things we’ll cover in this review along with the big three components.

 2: Astrophotography isn’t necessarily all about larger aperture the way visual astronomy is

-The vast majority of beginning astrophotographers start out with a telescope under 6” in aperture – considered by most to be a puny size for visual astronomy.
+The vast majority of beginning astrophotographers start out with a telescope under 6” in aperture, considered by most to be a puny size for visual astronomy.
 However, one can produce fantastic results with a telescope as small as 50mm or even a wide-angle telephoto lens.

-It is important to understand that unlike visual astronomy, where aperture rules, for deep-sky astrophotography optical speed (related to focal ratio) rules.
-Some of the greatest astrophotography pictures ever taken were done using a small camera lens – so size is not the primary consideration.
+It is important to understand that, unlike in visual astronomy, where aperture rules, for deep-sky astrophotography, optical speed (related to focal ratio) rules.
+Some of the greatest astrophotography pictures ever taken were done using a small camera lens, so size is not the primary consideration.

 The need for speed is the result of how signal-to-noise-ratio (SNR) is measured.
 Compared to daylight targets, deep-sky objects are extremely dim.
 The more photons we capture in our pixels during our available time under the stars, the better our picture will look.
 We measure the number of photons captured in terms of SNR.
 More photons counted in the pixel equals more SNR.
 More SNR makes for a smoother picture.
 Optical speed refers to how fast the photons are flowing through the system and getting into our camera’s pixels.
-The faster the better.
+The faster, the better.

 Speed is indicated by the focal ratio.
 The focal ratio is the focal length divided by the aperture.
 Speed changes by the focal length squared.
-So an f/4 system is 4x faster than an f/8 system.
+So, an f/4 system is 4x faster than an f/8 system.

 3: Astrophotography has a higher cost of entry than visual astronomy